 Statement of Faith

-The LEMA Institute teaches the truth of Scripture and shares the following Statement of Faith as adopted by the National Association of Evangelicals: http://nae.net/statement-of-faith/
+The LEMA Institute teaches the truth of Scripture and fully agrees with the Statement of Faith as adopted by the National Association of Evangelicals: http://nae.net/statement-of-faith/.

-LEMA Institute exists to equip Christian leaders in Africa for healthy, biblical, financially independent ministry.
+LEMA Institute exists to equip Christian leaders in Africa as well as immigrant pastors for healthy, biblical, financially independent ministry.

 "And the things that thou hast heard of me among many witnesses,